 What CEOs are actually deciding

 Investment magnitude and allocation.
-BCG's AI Radar finds that companies plan to double their AI spending in 2026, bringing average investment to approximately 1.7 percent of revenues — twice the increase seen in 2025.
-This is no longer a discretionary innovation budget.
-At 1.7 percent of revenues, AI investment competes with capital expenditure, R&D, and workforce development for board-level attention.
-The CEO must decide not just how much to spend, but where the spend creates the highest operating leverage.
-That requires understanding which workflows generate the most value when redesigned with AI, which is a question most CFOs are only beginning to formalise.
+BCG finds that companies plan to double their AI spending in 2026, bringing it to roughly 1.7 percent of revenues — more than twice the increase seen in 2025.
+For a €200m-revenue Mittelständler, that is on the order of €3-4m a year: no longer a discretionary innovation budget tucked inside IT, but a line item that competes with capital expenditure, R&D, and workforce development for board attention.
+The CEO must decide not just how much to spend, but where the spend creates the highest operating leverage — which workflows generate the most value when redesigned with AI.
+That is a question most CFOs are only beginning to formalise, and it is not one a vendor can answer for you.

 The IT-business relationship changes